carlosdenner-videns/prompt-injection-security/phase1/README.md

 - ✅ Scripts work from **any directory**
 - ✅ No hardcoded paths needed
 - ✅ Data automatically saved to correct subdirectories
-- ✅ Config files automatically found in root
+- ✅ Config files automatically found in phase1/data/

 **You can run scripts from**:
 - Root: `python phase1/scripts/run_phase1.py`